cysouw/diathesis/text/c07_reflexive.md

 ### [ NA | DN ] Reflexive accusative/dative inversive {#sec:reflexive-sich-dative-passive}

-Some verbs expressing subordination allow for both a regular transitive construction [@next a] and a reflexive passive in which the former nominative turns into a dative [@next b].
+Some verbs, like *erobern* 'to conquer', allow for both a regular transitive construction [@next a] and a reflexive inversive in which the former nominative turns into a dative [@next b].
+This diathesis appears to be rare.

 ::: ex
 a.
 Der Eroberer unterwarf den Volksstamm.